A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: Introduction

 \end{thm}

-Before discussing our results in detail, let us notice that Theorem~\ref{t:KoebeHeis} is flexible with respect to the choice of the underlying distance in $\Hei$.
+Theorem~\ref{t:KoebeHeis} is flexible with respect to the choice of the underlying distance in $\Hei$.
 In the Heisenberg group one often considers two bi-Lipschitz equivalent distances: the \emph{sub-Rie\-mannian distance} $d_s$ and the \emph{Kor\'{a}nyi distance} $d_{\mathbb{H}^1}$, see Section \ref{ss:Heis} for the definitions.
 Our results apply both to $d=d_s$ and $d=d_{\mathbb{H}^1}$.
 Since the two distances are bi-Lipschitz equivalent, a homeomorphism $f:\Omega \to \Omega'$ is quasiconformal with respect to $d_{\mathbb{H}^1}$ if and only if it is quasiconformal with respect to $d_s$.
 More is true: as explained in \cite[\S 1.1]{MR1317384}, one obtains the same class of $K$-quasiconformal mappings, $K\geq 1$, with respect to either metric.
-The definition of $a_f$ as given in Definition~\ref{d:a_f} depends on the metric $d$ used to define the ball $B(x)=B(x,d(x,\partial \Omega))$; let us momentarily denote $a_f^{\mathbb{H}^1}$ and $a_f^s$ to indicate dependence on $d_{\mathbb{H}^1}$ or $d_s$.
-Using Theorem \ref{t:BMO_BMO_loc}, Theorem \ref{c:logBMOdomain} and the proof of Lemma~\ref{c:bmo-sub-Hei}, we deduce by a similar argument as in the proof of Lemma \ref{l:a_f_comparison} that for every $K\geq 1$, there exists a constant $0<\Lambda_K<\infty$ such that
+The definition of $a_f$ as given in Definition~\ref{d:a_f} depends on the metric $d$ used to define the ball $B(x)=B(x,d(x,\partial \Omega))$; let us momentarily denote $a_f^{\mathbb{H}^1}$ and $a_f^s$ to indicate dependence on $d_{\mathbb{H}^1}$ or $d_s$, respectively.
+Using Theorem \ref{t:BMO_BMO_loc}, Theorem \ref{c:logBMOdomain}, and \eqref{e:comp_BMO_diff_metric}, we deduce by a similar argument as in the proof of Lemma \ref{l:a_f_comparison} that for every $K\geq 1$, there exists a constant $0<\Lambda_K<\infty$ such that

 It follows that once we have established Theorem \ref{t:KoebeHeis} for either the Kor\'{a}nyi or the sub-Riemannian distance, then it also holds for the other one.